 Immature stink bugs, called nymphs, are very tiny when they hatch from their eggs.
 Nymphs of the brown marmorated stink bug are yellow and red.
 As they grow, the yellow fades to white.
 They have bright red eyes during the nymph stage of their life cycle.
 The nymphs molt or shed their skin five times.
 Each time a stink bug nymph molts, it becomes larger.
 By the last molt, the nymphs are almost as large as adult stink bugs.

 Signs of an Infestation

-Homeowners often first detect stink bugs by their mass invasions in the fall.
+Homeowners often find stink bugs inside during the late summer months and autumn when temperatures outside start to drop.
 Finding large numbers of live or dead stink bugs is a telltale sign of an infestation.
 Stink bugs will turn up on sunny sides of homes where they warm themselves.
 Growers often detect an infestation by the damage they cause to their crops.

 If an infestation has developed inside the home or building, contact a licensed stink bug control professional to evaluate and assess the severity problem and help to identify the access points for this invasive species.

 Stink Bug Photos

 Stink Bug Infestation